circlefin/malachite/specs/english/synchronization/README.md

 - Protocol functionality: main complexity in the client, where it maintains statuses,  requests data, and feeds received data into consensus
 - State machine: We have encoded two alternatives
-    - We have put the Blocksync on-top-of the consensus specification.
+    - We have put the Blocksync on-top-of the consensus specification (`bsyncWithConsensus`).
 This allows us to simulate consensus and Blocksync in one model.
-    - We have encoded a state machine that abstracts away consensus (`bsyncMock`) that allows us to analyze Blocksynch in isolation.
+    - We have encoded a state machine that abstracts away consensus (`bsyncWithMockedConsensus`) that allows us to analyze Blocksync in isolation.
 - Invariants (that have been preliminarily tested) and temporal formulas (that are just written but have not been investigated further)

 ### Protocol functionality